crate-ci/typos/CONTRIBUTING.md

 ### Updating the Dictionary

+*For non-critical additions, please see our [monthly pinned issue](https://github.com/crate-ci/typos/issues).*

+*For false positives, please [open an issue](https://github.com/crate-ci/typos/issues) first to see if we have agreement.*

 `typos` dictionary is a mapping of typos to a list of possible corrections (see [Design](docs/design.md)).

 If you aren't in a hurry, [we have a pinned